 Emails sent on your own secure server do not have to be encrypted.
-For example, from nurse to doctor, office manager to nurse, surgeon to lab tech, etc. However, if you use remote access to do so, you must follow typical encryption rules.
+For example, from nurse to doctor, office manager to nurse, surgeon to the lab tech, etc. However, if you use remote access to do so, you must follow typical encryption rules.
 Options like Outlook Web Access can easily leak PHI, are difficult to properly secure, and should be avoided.

 One of the biggest questions I receive about email is, do I have to encrypt an email if it’s going to another doctor?
-The answer is, unless that doctor is in your office, on your own secure network and email server, the answer is yes.
+The answer is (unless that doctor is in your office) on your own secure network and email server, the answer is yes.

 Doctors sometimes work on cases on home computers and then email PHI to their work email.
 Unless each of those emails is secured with encryption, that would be considered a HIPAA violation.

 Mass emails should be avoided.
 But, if you do need to send mass messages, use a mail merge program or HIPAA compliant service which creates a separate email for each recipient.
 The danger of using BCC?
-Email addresses aren’t usually hidden to hackers.
+Email addresses aren’t usually hidden from hackers.